 Evergreen, with its mix of boutiques and shops, restaurants and pubs and local businesses, thrums with activity all year.
 Evergreen Lake, which was created in 1927 with the damming of Bear Creek above the town, is popular in summer for fishing and picnicking and in winter when skaters skim across its frozen surface.
 Mount Evans, named for Colorado Gov. John Evans, rises 14,265 feet above sea level, and is the second highest of Colorado’s 54 “Fourteeners,” visible for more than 100 miles to the east.

 Nestled in a small valley, Corral Creek Ranch encompasses 290.5 ± deeded acres almost evenly divided between open meadow and hillsides forested with pine, spruce and aspen trees.
 Most of the land faces south, protected on the north by mountainous terrain.
 A gentleman’s ranch, the property has been used primarily for recreation but is suitable for horses.
 One recent family member grazed longhorn cattle in the meadow, as a hobby.
 Deer and smaller game abound in the forests.
 Corral Creek runs for a quarter of a mile through the property, giving the owner access to both banks.
-The ranch is surrounded by private and public lands, most of which are protected from future development.
+The ranch is surrounded by private land, most of which are protected from future development.
 On the east and north Corral Creek Ranch is bordered by the Elbert Austin Ranch and the Upper Tract of the Margaret E. Davis Trust Conservation Easement and on the south by the Vance Creek Ranch.
-Public lands border the mountainous terrain to the east.

 290.5± deeded acres